Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Note: Having worked along with vets, I have gotten phone calls from dog owners asking if they could treat their dog at home with a certain type of antibiotic.
 Unfortunately, no vet would ever recommend a specific antibiotic without seeing the pet.
 This was not because the vet wanted to make money as many dog owners assumed, but simply because doing so was malpractice.
-A vet CANNOT legally prescribe a medication or diagnose a pet without performing a medical exam.
+A vet cannot legally prescribe medication or diagnose a pet without performing a medical exam.
 Having your pet seen by a vet is in your pet's best interest.

 Are Online Non-Prescription Antibiotics Safe for Dogs?

 While the source of such antibiotics may be questionable, I have noticed that more and more dog owners have started to order these products for their dogs.
 While their dogs may be healing when given correctly, one must consider the degree of risk these online antibiotics may pose.
-Note the manufacturing company notes ''For use in fish only''.
+Note the manufacturing company notes ''For use in fish only.''
 My take on this is to avoid self-medicating pets with antibiotics as much as possible, for the reasons already mentioned above!

-Disclaimer: If your pet is sick, please have your veterinarian diagnose and treat your pet accordingly.
+If your pet is sick, please have your veterinarian diagnose and treat your pet accordingly.
 There may be considerable risks associated with self-medicating dogs without a veterinarian's advice.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.